Exploring alternative

 Alternative music notation systems are appealing in theory, but what about the practical need for sheet music?[1]
 Fortunately, there are now software applications that can display and print music in a variety of chromatic-staff notation systems, easing the burden of transcribing (or "transnotating") sheet music.

-LilyPond LilyPond is a free, open-source, cross-platform, highly customizable application that can be used to create sheet music for chromatic-staff notation systems.
-More info...
+LilyPond is a free, open-source, cross-platform application that is highly customizable and can be used to create sheet music for chromatic-staff notation systems.
+More info…

 Both of these applications allow you to customize the position of the notes on the staff, and make other relevant customizations.
 Using either of them you can: